 Organizations should be creative and use funds effectively.
 Organization funds can cover travel costs, order food, pay a speaker or performer’s fee, and the list goes on.
 There are only a few prohibited purchases and payments.
-Find that list under Prohibited Purchases and Payments in the Guidebook [link].
+Find that list under Prohibited Purchases and Payments in the Guidebook.

 How do I advertise my organization’s activity?

+All student organization marketing and advertising materials must be approved through the Marketing Request Form.
 Student Life will print and distribute your paper marketing.
 Email your design PDF to [email protected].
-All advertisements must include the Student Life logo (found in the Documents Library on MySL) and adhere to the Advertising/Marketing guidelines outlines in the Student Organizations Guidebook.
+All advertisements must include the Student Life logo (found in the Documents Library on MySL) and adhere to the Advertising/Marketing guidelines outlined in the Student Organizations Guidebook.